CVRL/RaspberryPiOpenSourceIris/README.md

 Required libraries: PyTorch, TensorFlow, OpenCV

 ## The NDIris3D Dataset
-We are currently working on the release of this dataset.
+We are currently working on the release of this dataset (NDIris3D).
+A similar dataset [Notre Dame Photometric Stereo Iris Dataset (Wacv 2019)](https://cvrl.nd.edu/projects/data/) is available and can be requested following instructions in the link.

 ## Software